Improved resources to guide MS management

 Managing MS well requires self-management skills, including decision-making skills.
 It also requires considerable guidance and teaching from healthcare professionals on health and wellness strategies.
 However, current gaps in the availability and quality of resources in this area can make decision-making for people living with MS challenging.
 The need for smoking cessation is an example of an area of MS care which has received a lot of attention in recent times, but there is little in the way of direct guidance for people living with MS to stop smoking successfully.

-Associate Professor Claudia Marck’s research aims to uncover these gaps and help develop resources to promote safer and more effective outcomes for people living with MS. There are several areas of focus in this research.
-Associate Professor Marck aims to develop smoking cessation resources specifically for the MS community.
-Additionally, the team will develop new statistical methods to assess the effectiveness of different MS treatments such as psychological interventions and physical activity, not just medications.
-Associate Professor Marck will also focus on these treatments and their impact on common MS symptoms, such as walking impairment, depression and fatigue.
-In her research, Associate Professor Marck also hopes to more deeply understand how self-management skills and access to healthcare may be impacted by crises, such as the recent Australian bushfires and the COVID-19 pandemic.
+Associate Professor Claudia Marck’s research aimed to uncover these gaps and help develop resources to promote safer and more effective outcomes for people living with MS. There are several areas of focus in this research.
+Associate Professor Marck aimed to develop smoking cessation resources specifically for the MS community.
+Additionally, the team developed new statistical methods to assess the effectiveness of different MS treatments such as psychological interventions and physical activity, not just medications.
+Associate Professor Marck also focused on these treatments and their impact on common MS symptoms, such as walking impairment, depression and fatigue.
+In her research, Associate Professor Marck also hoped to more deeply understand how self-management skills and access to healthcare may be impacted by crises, such as the recent Australian bushfires and the COVID-19 pandemic.

 Outcomes from this research will assist both healthcare professionals working in MS, and people living with MS, to access appropriate resources to promote self-management, decision making and wellness, improving both quality of life and health in general.